Resources / Contractors

 If you read nothing else

 General Liability (GL): Helps with accidental property damage or injuries caused by your work — not workmanship issues.
-Coverage depends on your policy and exclusions.
 This is usually what people mean when they ask for "proof of insurance."

-Workers' Comp (WC): Helps if someone doing work for you gets injured.
-If subcontractors aren't properly insured (or you can't prove it), they may be treated like employees for rating purposes.
+Work comp: Helps if someone doing work for you gets injured.
+If subcontractors aren't properly insured — or you can't prove it — they can be treated like employees for rating purposes.

-Commercial Auto: Personal auto policies often exclude business use (tools, trailers, jobsite driving, employees driving).
-Commercial auto is designed for work vehicles.
+Commercial auto: Personal auto policies often exclude business use (tools, trailers, jobsite driving, employees driving).
+Commercial auto is built for work vehicles.

 Your insurance reputation matters